1:1 SUGAR REPLACEMENT

 WHAT IS ONE-TO-ONE SUGAR REPLACEMENT?

-Many say: "They’re not a TRUE 1:1 sugar replacement!"
+Many people say: "They’re not a TRUE 1:1 sugar replacement!"

-The sweetness is an essential attribute of a sweetener that does not change.
+Here's the answer: The sweetness is an essential attribute of a sweetener that does not change.
 However, the perceived sweetness varies.
+In other words, the sweetness level isn’t just a fixed number—it’s influenced by many factors.

-The sweetness level of each sweetener is affected by the food’s temperature, pH level, texture, and interaction with other ingredients.
+It's affected by the food’s temperature, pH level, texture, and interaction with other ingredients.
 Imagine having a sweetener simply dissolved in water (at room temperature) versus it in iced tea, hot coffee, lemonade, yogurt, cereal, or fruit.
 The same concentration of sweetener is going to taste different in each case.
 You might think, “it just isn’t sweet” in one case, but “it tastes too sweet” in another.

 Beyond the food itself, each person’s perception of sweetness is influenced by different factors like: